mpv-player/mpv/DOCS/man/options.rst

     possible if a video output is available (i.e. there is an open mpv window).
     This is not supported on all video outputs, platforms, or desktop environments.

-    Before mpv 0.33.0, the X11 backend ran ``xdg-screensaver reset`` in 10 second intervals when not paused in order to support screensaver inhibition in some environments.
-This functionality was removed in 0.33.0, but it is possible to call the ``xdg-screensaver`` command line program from a user script instead.
+    On Wayland, this depends on the compositor supporting the idle inhibit protocol.
+On compositors without support, you can periodically call ``xdg-screensaver reset`` from a user script to inhibit the screensaver.

 ``--wid=<ID|-1>``
     This tells mpv to attach to an existing window.
 If a VO is selected that